 Marey Gas 10L – Best for DIYer

-Promising to save consumers up to 60% on electricity bills for the water heating portion of your bill, the Marey Gas 10L tankless water heater offers water flow rates of up to 3 gallons per minute.
-Despite its small size and ability to save you a lot of money, the tankless water heater can support multiple points of use including showers, dish washing, and laundry.
+Promising to save consumers up to 60% on electricity bills for the water heating portion of your bill, the Marey Gas 10L offers water flow rates of up to 3 gallons per minute.
+Despite its small size and ability to save you a lot of money, the tankless heater can support multiple points of use including showers, dish washing, and laundry.

-The tankless water heater measures 24 inches high, 14 inches wide and 7 inches deep.
+The Marey Gas 10L measures 24 inches high, 14 inches wide and 7 inches deep.
 It is a little thicker than other models in this review, but because it doesn’t require electricity, it’s a great little number to install in your home or even cottage.
 What’s more, the unit only weighs about 21 pounds making it easy to move around during installation and easy to move if required.

 Like some of the other models of tankless water heaters listed here, the Marey Power Gas 10L can be easily installed by the homeowner in just a matter of hours, depending on how much preparation of the installation site has to be done.
 The unit does require 2 D-cell batteries to keep the ignitor flame ready for heating on demand.